Shopify/maintenance_tasks/README.md

 #### Customizing the parent controller for the web UI

-`MaintenanceTasks.parent_controller` can be configured to specify a controller class for all of the web UI engine's controllers to inherit from.
+`MaintenanceTasks.parent_controller` can be configured to specify a controller class for all of the web UI engine’s controllers to inherit from.

 This allows applications with common logic in their `ApplicationController` (or any other controller) to optionally configure the web UI to inherit that logic